The Witcher 3 is a great game, but it’s been over four years since its release. Is the game still worth playing?

 MORE: Part 2 of the Weekend Hot Topic: Favorite Platform Game

-Metro Gaming is on Twitter, and you can reach us at gamecentral@metro.co.uk.
+Metro Gaming is on Twitter, and you can reach us at [email protected].

 Check out our Gaming page for more stories like this.

 The The Witcher 3 still the best action RPG? is a question that has been asked many times.
-This game, which was released in 2015, has received mixed reviews.
+This game, which was released in 2015, has received mixed feedbacks.
 Reference: rift apart is bad.

 Related Tags